Analog computation with transcriptional networks: Examples

 \subsection{PID controller}

 A proportional–integral–derivative (PID) controller is a feedback-based mechanism widely used to maintain continuous control and automatic adjustments in machines and processes.
 The PID controller consists of three components: proportional (P), integral (I), and derivative (D) control.
 As a simple example, consider a thermostat, which demonstrates how the PID controller uses these three elements to maintain the temperature at the desired set point.
+Biomolecular integral and PID controllers are an active area in synthetic biology and molecular control~\cite{briat2016antithetic,aoki2019universal,filo2022hierarchy}.

 The controller first considers the difference (error) between the setpoint and the measured temperature.
 The output signal of this part is proportional to the size of the error.
 The integral term sums the error over time, addressing steady-state errors that proportional control alone cannot resolve.
 For example, when the temperature consistently remains below the setpoint, the integral term increases the output to fix this problem.
 The derivative term considers the rate of change of the error.
-This helps to predict temperature trends and adjusts the output signal to avoid overshoot.
+This helps predict temperature trends and adjust the output signal to avoid overshoot.
 See \cref{fig:pid-plot}.

 There are coefficients $P,I,D$ corresponding to the proportional, integral, and derivative terms.
-The variables are $v$, for the value we want to maintain at a fixed setpoint (the constant $\sigma$), $i$ representing the integral (shifted up by the constant $\mu$ so that it does not go negative; when we need the integral itself, we use the value $i-\mu$), $d$ representing ``delayed $v$'' (unlike $i$, there is no variable directly representing the derivative, but the expression $v - d$ is an approximation, since we set up $d$ to ``lag behind'' $v$ by some amount, controllable by the constant $\lambda$).
+Let the setpoint be $\sigma$ (a constant), and let $v$ be the value we want to maintain at the setpoint.
+The variable $i$ represents the integral of the error shifted up by the constant $\mu$ so that it stays non-negative; when we need the integral itself, we use the value $i-\mu$.
+The derivative term is represented as follows.
+First, $d$ represents a ``delayed $v$'', lagging behind $v$ by some amount controlled by the constant $\lambda$.
+Therefore, the expression $v - d$ is an approximation of the derivative of $v$, and $d-v$ represents the derivative of the error $\frac{d}{dt} (\sigma - v) = -\frac{dv}{dt}$.
 The ODEs to achieve these are